kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 <div class="exercise" markdown="1">
 Exercise 4:

 Develop a second application that simply responds with "pong 0" to a GET request and increases a counter (the 0) so that you can see how many requests have been sent.
 The counter should be in memory so it may reset at some point.
-Use ingress to route requests directed '/ping' to it.
+Create a new deployment for it and use ingress to route requests directed '/ping' to it.
 </div>

 ## Volumes Part 1 ##